Visual monitoring of the marine megafauna

 The technique of aerial tracking consists of counting marine mammals and birds from the air by flying at low altitude in a high-winged aircraft equipped with bubble windows.

-In France, the census of the marine megafauna by aircraft had its beginnings during the ATLANCET campaign in the summer of 2002 in the Bay of Biscay.
-Since 2008, this system has been developed in overseas waters through the REMMOA programme.
+In France, the census of the marine megafauna by aircraft had its beginnings during the ATLANCET survey in the summer of 2002 in the Bay of Biscay.

-In 2011/2012, the SAMM (Aerial Monitoring of Marine Megafauna) campaigns were deployed in all the waters of mainland France as part of the PACOMM (Programme for the Acquisition of Knowledge on Marine Birds and Mammals for Natura 2000 at Sea).
+In 2011/2012, the SAMM (Aerial Monitoring of Marine Megafauna) surveys were deployed in all the waters of mainland France.
+In the French overseas territories, the REMMOA programme was lauched in 2008.

 How does it work?